Five Tips for Shorter Turn Times

-The appraisal profession is continuously evolving.
-Often, it seems, appraisers are asked to present more information or have steps added to their research.
-All to ensure their client is presented with the best information possible.
-In order to keep up with the continuously changing requirements, Personal Service Realty's Residential Valuation Group is continuously acquiring new tools and improving processes in order to increase efficiency so we can do more work for you.
-At Personal Service Realty's Residential Valuation Group we know that time is important to everybody, so we've listed a handful of things you can do to lessen turn times on any appraisals ordered with Personal Service Realty's Residential Valuation Group.
+Appraising is an always changing profession.
+Regularly, it seems, appraisers are asked to supply more information or have steps added to their appraisal process.
+All of this is to ensure the end user is presented with the best data to be had.
+To keep up with the continuously changing requirements, Personal Service Realty's Residential Valuation Group is continuously seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for our customers.
+Since Personal Service Realty's Residential Valuation Group knows that time is important to everyone, we've listed some tips you can do to accelerate the process on any appraisals you order from Personal Service Realty's Residential Valuation Group.

 - Order your appraisals on the Internet.

-- With online ordering, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+- With online ordering, you get automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
 Online ordering is the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and nor will you wonder whether the order was received.
+We don't have to re-key information from a fax, and nor will you wonder whether the order was received.

 - There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with the request.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.
+Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how differing features add to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'll find out on our own, knowing them sooner is likely to make your report arrive faster.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how details unique to a property add to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we would find out on our own, knowing them sooner will likely make your report arrive faster.

-Coming directly from you -- a person they have been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the appraisal inspection time.
-Please feel free to point them to our website, where we have many pages of helpful information for homeowners as well as others about the appraisal process.
-They can even call us if they want to familiarize themselves with our staff and services.
-Remind them it's to their advantage to set the appointment promptly!
+Coming from you -- a person they have been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
+Please feel free to point your clients to this website, where we have several pages of helpful information for homeowners as well as others about the appraisal process.
+Have them call us if they want to familiarize themselves with the staff and our services.
+Remind them it's in their interest to set the appointment without delay!

-- Are you using our website as a resource to follow your report's status?
+- Use our website to verify your report's status.

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is instantly available to you online.
-It's never been faster and easier to track the status of your report.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+It's never been easier to track your report's status.